(kinky friedman)

 "well, he jack-knifed son of a bitch slicker than owl shit!

-"i'll have a dog over here, baby.
+"i'll have a chilli dog here, baby.

 "hell, you don't that he had a little ol' hog way down the line somewhere, do you?